Skip to main content

 NAFT projects

 School external organizations that offer NAFT can apply for grants to the Education and Training Department.
-An overview of all organizations that are subsidized can be found here (in Dutch).
-At the moment 20 organizations are subsidized.
+At the moment (2023) 19 organizations (32 locations) are subsidized.
 Each NAFT provider is a school-external organization that offers NAFT to all Flemish, recognized or subsidized schools for regular or special needs full-time secondary education, part-time secondary education, recognized training or apprenticeship in the region for which they have signed up.

 Dedicated mediators